Viloxazine: Depression

 Viloxazine was previously marketed as an antidepressant for the treatment of major depressive disorder.
 It was considered to be effective in mild to moderate as well as severe depression with or without co-morbid symptoms.
 The typical dose range for depression was 100 to 400 mg per day in divided doses administered generally two to three times per day.

 Available forms

 Viloxazine is available for ADHD in the form of 100, 150, and 200 mg extended-release capsules.
 These capsules can be opened and sprinkled into food for easier administration.

 Side effects

-The most common side effects include drowsiness, headache, and loss of appetite.
-Psychiatric side effects occur in about 20% of cases; the most common of these is irritability (>5%).
-Other common side effects include nausea, vomiting, epigastric pain, insomnia, and increased libido.
-Incidence of some side effects, including headache and drowsiness, appear to be dose-dependent.
-In the treatment of depression, viloxazine is more tolerable than tricyclic antidepressants such as imipramine and amitriptyline.
+Viloxazine has a boxed warning in the United States regarding suicidal thoughts and behaviors.
+Its side effects in all ages include insomnia, headache, somnolence, fatigue, nausea, vomiting, decreased appetite, dry mouth, constipation, irritability, increased heart rate, increased blood pressure, and suicidal thoughts and behaviors.
+It can also activate mania or hypomania in people with bipolar disorder.

-There were three cases of seizure worldwide, and most animal studies (and clinical trials that included epilepsy patients) indicated the presence of anticonvulsant properties, so viloxazine is not completely contraindicated in patients with epilepsy.
+The most common side effects of viloxazine are somnolence, headache, and decreased appetite.
+Psychiatric side effects occur in about 20 percent of cases; the most common of these is irritability (>5 percent).
+Suicidal thoughts and behaviors were reported in 0.9 percent of pediatric patients and 1.6 percent of adult patients assigned to viloxazine groups in clinical trials.
+In placebo groups, suicidal thoughts and behaviors were reported in 0.4 percent of pediatric patients and zero percent of adult patients.
+Incidence of some side effects, including headache and drowsiness, may be dose-dependent.